mechatroner/vscode_rainbow_csv/DEV_README.md

 https://github.com/microsoft/vscode-extension-samples/tree/main/helloworld-test-sample

+#### Unit test instrumentation
+To add additional instrumentation for unit test you can register a custom command the only point of which is to get test task from the test script and returns some value as the result (calling command with an async callback that returns a value will return this value in the test script).

 ### Debugging the extension:
 1. Open rainbow_csv directory in VSCode
 2. Make sure you have "Extension" run mode enabled